mhasoba/TheMulQuaBio/content/lectures/BiolStructs_C/Part_14-Embedding_C_in_R.md

 ## Using .Call!

-As we've seen, this methods simply change the value of an `int` that lives somewhere in your R session and that get modified by the C function.
+As we've seen, this methods simply changes the value of an `int` that lives somewhere in your R session and that gets modified by the C function.
 R simply keeps track of the pointer and retrieves the `int` that it points to at the end of the program.
 The problem here can be that R will not be able to do other parallel operation (the execution takes place at the main level of your environment) and is not optimised for complex structures or series of functions.
 We can solve that using the slightly trickier `.Call` function.